Hornbæk

 Hornbæk ([ˈhoɐ̯nˌpek]) is a seaside resort town on the north coast of the Danish island of Sjælland, facing the Øresund which separates Denmark from Sweden.
-It is part of Helsingør Municipality and is located 12 km north-west of Helsingør, and is mainly known for its fashionable holiday homes and broad sandy beaches.
+It is part of Helsingør Municipality and is located 12 km northwest of Helsingør.
+It is mainly known for its fashionable holiday homes and broad sandy beaches.

-As of 2020, Hornbæk proper has a population of 3,641 but since 2010 it has grown together with neighbouring Dronningmølle in Gribskov Municipality, forming an urban area with a combined population of 5,334.
+As of 2025, Hornbæk proper has a permanent population of 3,659 but since 2010 it has grown together with neighbouring Dronningmølle in Gribskov Municipality, forming an urban area with a combined permanent population of 5,185.
+In the summer some 35,000 people rent various properties and enjoy vacation in Hornbæk.

 History

 Hornbæk was originally a small fishing village around a natural harbour.
 In 1706, as the first of a number of Danish reforestation initiatives, the Hornbæk Plantage was planted east of the village to prevent entrainment of the sandy soils.

 In the late 18th century, it was common practice for people from Copenhagen to spend their summers in the countryside north of the city and a number of artists began lodging in Hornbæk, either in the local inns or privately.
 Among these were Peder Severin Krøyer, Holger Drachmann and Carl Locher before they moved on to Skagen and formed the Skagen colony.
 Kristian Zahrtmann, another prominent Danish painter of the time, also spend time in Hornbæk.

-Gradually an industry of boarding houses and seaside hotels emerged and many summer residents bought land and built houses.

 August Strindberg and Harriet Bosse visited Hornbæk in 1901 on a dramatic trip, a substitute for their honeymoon which Strindberg called off at the last moment.
-She went to Hornbæk alone and he later followed but they left after he attacked a photographer who wanted to take a picture of Bosse in her bathing costume.
+She went to Hornbæk alone and he later followed, but they left after he attacked a photographer who wanted to take a picture of Bosse in her bathing costume.

 When the Hornbæk Railway Line was inaugurated on 22 May 1906, the town was invaded by tourists.
 Bathing jetties and bathing huts were common along the coast.

+Gradually an industry of boarding houses and seaside hotels emerged.
+Beginning in the 1960s, farmers were allowed to rezone agricultural fields and sell off plots for urban vacationers to build non-permanent cottages and houses (sommerhuse).
+Some boarding houses and small hotels also opened in the following decades, for example Hotel Trouville, which eventually was converted to condos.